- Part I - General Information

 Students must consult with their faculty advisor and other relevant faculty members to identify appropriate conferences, select papers to submit, and seek advice on revising them.

-Students should apply for Conference Travel Grants from the Graduate College, which has a competition once a semester in September and February ($350 limit).
-The department may submit up to two applications per semester.
+Students should apply for Conference Travel Grants from the Graduate College, which has a competition once a semester (usually in September and February).
 Students may apply for one Conference Travel Grant per year and may apply retroactively to cover a conference attended during the previous semester or summer.

 In advance of the internal departmental deadline (announced in an email by the Director of Graduate Studies every semester), students can apply by emailing the DGS the following documents: